Middle School (Age 11 - 14)

 Marymount International School, Paris uses The AERO standards for mathematics, these standards are aligned to the Common Core State Standards.
 However, our curriculum is distinguished not merely by an adherence to its set of standards; but by standards that demand a theory of teaching math that is proven to be effective.
 That theory posits that mathematical knowledge is conveyed most effectively when it is taught in a sequence that follows the “story” of mathematics itself.
 The sequencing has been joined with methods of instruction that have been proven to work, through enquiry-based learning.
 These methods drive student understanding beyond process, to deep mastery of mathematical concepts.

 In our Math program we aim to make Math a fun experience for children, taught through a hands-on approach.
 Too often children are given answers to remember, rather than problems to solve.
 At Marymount students are given opportunities to think, solve, and then model their answers, using numbers words images.
 As they progress in their education at Marymount, these images become bar models, diagrams, graphs, tape diagrams, or double line graphs.

 However, in addition to the traditional way of learning math, students are being taught another approach to help them understand how and why math problems work—called "number sense."
 This innovative way shows students that numbers are just flexible things made up of other numbers and makes solving math problems that much easier.

 Take a look at our Curriculum Maps on ATLAS Rubicon to learn more about MS Mathematics.

-In our Science program, students at Marymount International School, Paris benefit from a three-dimensional approach based on the Next Generation Science Standards NGSS.
+In our Science program, Marymount students benefit from a three-dimensional approach based on the Next Generation Science Standards NGSS.
 Students will study topics on Earth, Life and Physical Science, but most importantly they will develop their scientific enquiry skills by continuously practicing the following points:

 - Planning and conducting investigations